Code-Institute-Submissions/ahmedaboujeeb-milestone2/README.md

 ## Technologies Used

  - HTML, CSS
+   - Used for the main website structure and styleying.
  - JavaScript
+   - The game and Google Maps were designed using JavaScript.
  - Visual Studio Code
+   - This whlo project is done using VS Code.
  - Google Maps
+   - The map was taken from https://developers.google.com/maps/documentation/javascript/marker-clustering using JavaScript API.
  - Balsamiq
+   - Wireframes were created using Balasmaiq.
  - Google fonts
+   - The fonts were taken from fonts.google.com
  - Font awesome
+   - Social media icons were taken from fontawesome.com
  - GitHub
+   - Used to host the whole project.